 The tear test is used to determine the force required to propagate the tear of a defined cut from a cut made in a test specimen or a test specimen with a defined notch.
 The general standards used are UNE-EN 6383-1 and UNE-ISO 34-1.
 There are other standards that refer to tear tests that are applied more specifically to plastic films and that follow similar standards, such as UNE-EN ISO 6383-2 for Elmendorf tear testing.
 The Elmendorf tear resistance is a property that is determined in plastic films and sheets normally for use in the packaging industry.

 This is the resistance of a material to scratching or penetration.
 It is a measure prior to fracture and is a function of both the rigidity of the material and its modulus of elasticity.
 There are different methods to determine the hardness of a plastic material, such as the Shore, Barcol or ball methods, which are determined with testing standards UNE-EN ISO 868, UNE 53270 and UNE-EN ISO 2039-1, respectively.

-In our analysis and testing laboratories, we have different measuring equipment to determine the different mechanical properties mentioned above: UTMs, pendulum impact, falling dart equipment, hardness testers, etc.
+Our analysis and testing laboratories have a broad range of measuring equipment to determine the different mechanical properties mentioned above, including universal testing machines, pendulum impact and falling dart equipment, and hardness testers.

 In addition, we have a team of experts to carry out more thorough, in-depth tests that require specific techniques and visual methods.

 How can we help you?